waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tool Limitations:** My `pathfinder` tool cannot account for scripted environmental barriers (like the strong current in Seafoam Islands).
 For such puzzles, I must rely on manual exploration and hypothesis testing.

 ## B. Future Development Ideas
-- **Boulder Puzzle Solver Agent:** An agent to analyze map XML and provide step-by-step solutions for boulder puzzles.
+- **Boulder Puzzle Solver Tool:** A tool to analyze map XML and provide step-by-step solutions for boulder puzzles.
+(Critique noted this is a computational task, better for a tool than an agent).

 # IV.
 Puzzles & Hypotheses